-To manage compliance risk, Bank Mandiri has established policies, rules, systems, and procedures to build compliance culture as one of the keys to successful compliance risk management at Bank, consolidated, and Financial Conglomerates levels.
+To manage compliance risk, Bank Mandiri has established policies, rules, systems, and procedures to build compliance culture as one of the keys to successful compliance risk management at Bank, consolidated, and Financial Conglomerate levels.

-All levels of the Company are fully responsible for implementing compliance in each of their respective activities.
+ΑII levels of the Company fully are responsible implementing compliance each of their respective activities.
 The organization, duties, and responsibilities with respect to compliance are as follows:

-Board of Commissioners

-With respect to Compliance

-and Integrated Governance,

-the Board of Commissioners

-is mandated to supervise the

-implementation of Compliance
+1. Board of Commissioners With respect to Compliance and Integrated Governance, the Board of Commissioners is mandated to supervise the implementation of Compliance Function.

-Function.

-- 2. Integrated Governance Committee - The committee is established to assist the Board of Commissioners in carrying out its supervisory function on the implementation of Integrated Governance and Integrated Compliance Functions at Bank Mandiri and its Subsidiaries. - 3.
-Board of Directors/SEVP The Board of Directors is responsible to foster and realize Compliance Culture as well as to ensure that Compliance Function is implemented at all levels of the organization and the Bank's business activities. - 4.
-Director Charge of in Compliance Function The Director in charge of the Compliance Function is responsible for formulating compliance culture strategies, minimizing compliance risk, establishing compliance systems and procedures, and ensuring that all policies, provisions, systems, procedures implemented by the Bank are in accordance with applicable laws and regulations. - Compliance Unit (i.e., Compliance & AML-CFT Group) The Compliance Unit assists and/or represents the Director in charge of the Compliance Function in carrying out its duties and responsibilities.
+2. Integrated Governance Committee

+The committee is established to assist the Board of Commissioners in carrying out its supervisory function on the implementation of Integrated Governance and Integrated Compliance Functions at Bank Mandiri and its Subsidiaries.

+- 3. Board of Directors/SEVP The Board of Directors is responsible to foster and realize Compliance Culture as well as to ensure that Compliance Function is implemented at all levels of the organization and the Bank's business activities. - Director in Charge Compliance Function The Director in charge of the Compliance Function is responsible for formulating compliance culture strategies, minimizing compliance risk, establishing compliance procedures, systems and and ensuring that all policies, provisions, systems, procedures implemented by the Bank are in accordance with applicable laws and regulations. - Compliance Unit (i.e., Compliance & AML-CFT Group) The Compliance Unit assists and/or represents the Director in charge of the Compliance Function in carrying out its duties and responsibilities.